Juann-san/Retail-Sales-Dataset/README.md

 ## Tools
 - Microsoft Power Bi
+- Note: The Power Bi file is attached for perusal purposes

 ## Data Preparation
 In the initial data preparation, I performed the following tasks using power query;